top of page

 Together, through the music past and present, Lloyd & Rotimi will be exploring our unique black British culture by diving into what went into the music, what lies behind it, what maintains it and, significantly, why it could only have happened in the UK.
 Genres won’t matter - many rivers flowing into the one sea - as they’ll all connect back to the evolving culture that created them showing how grime and calypso or lovers rock and jazz/funk have more in common than they do keeping them apart.

 Most importantly, Many Rivers will enjoy itself, celebrating what makes British black music so special, iand doing so in esteemed and highly entertaining company.
-Cookie Pryce from the Cookie Crew, Jazzie B, Jaz Karis, Lionel McCalman leader of Nostalgia Steel Band, Light of the World’s Kenny Wellington & Breeze McKreith and saxophone colossus Courtney Pine. will all be dropping by.
+Cookie Pryce from the Cookie Crew, Jazzie B, Jaz Karis, Lionel McCalman leader of Nostalgia Steel Band, Light of the World’s Kenny Wellington & Breeze McKreith and saxophone colossus Courtney Pine. all drop by.
 Expect stories, anecdotes and fascinating first hand insight into the groove.
+With Many Rivers Lloyd and Ro will be reminding a huge, multi-generational audience why British black music has grown into a world force and has been rocking our house for over one hundred years.

-Series One
+Series One available now

 Music Book of 2013: Financial Times, NME and Daily Telegraph